-Arch 620 Sustainable Design: Research Methods I (4)
+Arch 620 Research Methods in Sustainable Design (4)

 The first course in research methods focuses on research issues and an overview of methods common to environmental design.
 Assignments relate to the framing of researchable questions.

 Arch 678 Advanced Research Methods in Sustainable Design (4)